MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-design-tips.md

 ms.author: maggies
 ---
 # Report design tips in Power BI Report Builder
-  Use the following tips to help design your paginated reports.
+  Use the following tips to help design your paginated reports in Power BI Paginated Report Builder.